Operation Bringing Home the Goods: Raid and siege

 A senior IDF officer told reporters on the outskirts of Jericho that "We want to take them out alive, but if they threaten us, we won't hesitate to kill them.
-We won't agree to any change in Saadat's prison status".
+We won't agree to any change in Sa'adat's prison status".
 Some inmates took control of an armory in the prison.
 Israeli troops encircled the building while bulldozers knocked down nearby walls and helicopters fired missiles in an attempt to turn the prison into a "pressure cooker".
 The Israelis called on all the Palestinians to come out of the compound.
 Many came out, including security officials and prisoners, who stripped to their underwear, as the Israelis had ordered.
-Saadat told Al Jazeera television in a telephone interview from the prison that "Our choice is to fight or to die.
+Sa'adat told Al Jazeera television in a telephone interview from the prison that "Our choice is to fight or to die.
 We will not surrender", and that "We are not going to give up, we are going to face our destiny with courage".
 However, by nightfall, he ordered his men to put down their weapons and surrender.
 Shortly after 19:00, Chief of the Israeli Central Command, Major-General Yair Naveh, announced that the wanted men and several other militants in the jail had surrendered.
 The six, stripped to their underpants, surrendered and were questioned by security officials in the prison compound.
-The IDF also arrested sixty-seven other Palestinians who were still hiding inside the compound.
+The IDF also arrested 67 other Palestinians who were still hiding inside the compound.